Jennifer Lopez May Have Given Her Fans A Sneak Peek Of Her Wedding Dress In Her Latest Instagram Post

-Jennifer Lopez may already know the dress she’ll marry Alex Rodriguez in.
+Jennifer Lopez may already know which dress she’ll marry Alex Rodriguez in.

 “Is that a white wedding dress???” one follower questioned.